tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ### API for `defun`

 We've introduced a single new symbol: `defun` that consumes a Python function and returns a callable Python object.
-The precise API of the object needs some iteration, but at a high level it will have methods to:
+The precise API of the object is being iterated on, but at a high level it will have methods to: